-A concrete example is that we have streams of positions given in pixel coordinates and streams of camera states describing the position and orientation of the camera.
+A concrete example is that we have streams of positions given in pixel coordinates and streams of camera states describing the position and direction of the camera.
 In order to find out what coordinate in the world a pixel position corresponds to we need to synchronize these two streams.
 If we have a position at time-point t we want to find a camera state which is also valid at time-point t.
-In the simplest case there exists such a sample, but in a more general (and realistic) case we have to either find the "best" camera state in the stream or estimate what the camera state was at time-point t from the observed samples.
+In the simplest case there exist such a sample, but in a more general (and realistic) case we have to either find the "best" camera state in the stream or estimate what the camera state would be at time-point t from the observed samples.
+Three simple strategies for estimating the sample at t is to take the closest sample before t, the closest sample after t or the closest sample either before or after t.
+Close is here defined in the valid time domain.

 The problem of creating coherent states from data streams is non-trivial and can be realized in many different ways.
 In DyKnow the synchronization strategy is described by a policy called the state policy.
-If the existing pre-defined synchronization strategies are not adequate for an application then a computational unit can be created and used as a general mechanism for extracting states.
+If the existing pre-defined synchronization strategies are not adequate for an application then a computational unit can be defined and used as a general mechanism for extracting states.

 An event is intended to represent some form of change or state transition.
 Events can either be primitive, e.g. a sample received from a sensor can be seen as an event, or generated, e.g. the event of the approximated fluent f reaching a peak in its value.
 Generated events can either be extracted from fluent approximations or computed from other events.
-In DyKnow it is possible to define primitive events on approximated fluents, mainly change events such as fluent approximation f changed its value with more than 10% since the last change event.
+In DyKnow it is possible to define primitive events on approximated fluents, mainly change events such as fluent approximation f changed its value with more than 10% since the last change event, or the value of f was updated (but might not have been changed).
+Events are most often used as triggers or inputs to complex event recognition engines such as the chronicle recognition engine used in our UAV architecture.

 DyKnow currently has support for two types of computed events.
 The first is the evaluation of linear temporal logic (LTL) formulas becoming true or false.
-The second is the recognition of scenarios, called chronicles, composed of temporally related events, expressed by a simple temporal constraint network.
-An LTL formula is evaluated on a state stream containing all the features used by the LTL formula, so the state extraction mechanism mentioned above is a prerequisite for the LTL formula evaluation.
-The chronicle recognition engine, on the other hand, takes events representing changes in fluent approximations as input and produces other events representing the detection of scenarios as output.
+The second is the recognition of scenarios, called chronicles, composed of temporally related events (expressed by a temporal constraint network).
+The LTL formulas are evaluated on a state stream containing all the features used by the LTL formula, so the state extraction mechanism mentioned above is a prerequisite for the LTL formula evaluation.
+The chronicle recognition engine, on the other hand, takes events representing change in fluent approximations as input and produces other events representing the detection of scenarios as output.
 These can be used recursively in higher level structures representing complex external activity such as vehicle behavior.
+In summary, the data flow state extraction functionality supported by DyKnow has to be flexibly supportive and adaptive to the different functionalities which will use the data.

-F. Objects, Classes and Identity
+2.6 Objects, Classes and Identity

 Grounding and anchoring internal representations of external entities in the world is one of the great open problems in robotics.
-Consequently, middleware systems for knowledge processing must provide suitable support for the management of representations and their relation to the external entities they represent.
+Consequently, middleware systems for knowledge processing must provide complex support for the management of representations and their relation to the external entities they represent.